John Frohnmayer

-John Frohnmayer (born June 1, 1942) is a retired attorney from the U.S. state of Oregon.
+John Frohnmayer (born June 1, 1942) is an American writer and retired attorney from the U.S. state of Oregon.
 He was the fifth chairman of the National Endowment for the Arts, a program of the United States government.
 He was appointed by President George H. W. Bush in 1989, and served until 1992.

 Early life

 On June 1, 1942, Frohnmayer was born in Medford, Oregon.

 Frohnmayer's father was Otto Frohnmayer, a German who immigrated to Oregon in 1906 and an attorney in Oregon.
 Frohnmayer's mother was MarAbel Braden Frohnmayer, co-founder and the first president of the Rogue Valley Chorale.
 Frohnmayer has three siblings.

 Education

 Frohnmayer earned his undergraduate degree from Stanford University, where he sang with the Stanford Mendicants, an a cappella singing group.
 Later, he earned a master's degree in Christian ethics from the University of Chicago and a J.D. degree from the University of Oregon School of Law, where he was editor-in-chief of the Law Review in 1972.